Ben Klassen

 Bernhardt "Ben" Klassen (February 20, 1918 (O.S.
-February 7, 1918) – August 6, 1993) was an American politician and white supremacist religious leader.
+February 7, 1918) – August 6, 1993) was an American white supremacist politician and religious leader.
 He founded the Church of the Creator with the publication of his book Nature's Eternal Religion in 1973.
 Klassen was openly racist, antisemitic and anti-Christian and first popularized the term "Racial Holy War" within the White Power movement.

-At one point, Klassen was a Republican Florida state legislator, as well as a supporter of George Wallace's presidential campaign.
+Klassen was a Republican Florida state legislator for several months, as well as a supporter of George Wallace's presidential campaign.
 In addition to his religious and political work, Klassen was an electrical engineer and he was also the inventor of a wall-mounted electric can-opener.
 Klassen held unorthodox views about dieting and health.
 He was a natural hygienist who opposed the germ theory of disease as well as conventional medicine and promoted a fruitarian, raw food diet.

 Early life

-Klassen was born on February 20, 1918, in Rudnerweide (now Rozivka in Chernihivka Raion in Zaporizhzhia Oblast), Ukraine, to Bernhard and Susanna Klassen (née Friesen) a Ukrainian Mennonite Christian couple.
+Bernhardt Klassen was born on February 20, 1918, in Rudnerweide (now Rozivka in Chernihivka Raion in Zaporizhzhia Oblast), Ukraine, to Bernhard and Susanna Klassen (née Friesen) a Russian Mennonite Christian couple.
 He had two sisters and two brothers.
 When Klassen was nine months old, he caught typhoid fever and nearly died.
 Due to the Russian Civil War, circumstances during his early childhood were quite difficult.
 When he was five, the family moved to Mexico, where they lived for one year.
 In 1925, at age six, he moved with his family to Herschel, Saskatchewan, Canada.
 He attended the German-English Academy (now Rosthern Junior College).